MGSXV/fygus-assignement/README.md

 - Add more input validation in the server
 - More security for the authentication system
 - Enhance user experience by making use of refresh token logic for authentication on the frontend
+- Pagination/Infinite scroll to chat and chat context to enhance user experience